My strange podcast list…

 The Gist with Mike Pesca — Slate describes it thus: “A daily afternoon podcast about news, culture, and whatever else you’ll be discussing with friends and family tonight.”
 Of course, I’m not going to be discussing it with anyone, but (speaking as a radio professional of a lot of years) Mike is my favourite non-tech presenter.
 Witty, irreverent, hardly ever badgers his guests.
 Since the 2016 election, doesn’t fall into the trap most Democrats do of being stupidly one-eyed.
 His closing muted rant each day is a wonder to behold.
 I’m an Australian, it’s mostly about the US, and I still think it’s great.

 This Week in Google — this is a somewhat badly named show, in that it’s more about everything in tech than strictly about Google.
 Great host in Jeff Jarvis, who is a journalism professor (CUNY) and is fascinating regarding a lot of things, but especially the situation in Europe re publishing.
 Has been better this year than previously.
 (NB: Jeff is great to listen to, and read when he publishes to his blog, but is simply a Hilary shill on FB, making it unfollowable.
 His lack of anything approaching evenhandedness on FB is a bit of a worry for a journalism prof., if obviously typical of the US.)
-Stacey Higginbotham has just joined as co-host, and is also excellent.
+Stacey Higginbotham has just joined as co-host.

 Windows Weekly — A show about Windows, funnily enough, but the two hosts — Paul Thurrott and Mary Jo Foley — are the best in the Windows world.
 It’s been a fascinating trip through the dev of W10.
 This is NOT a fanboi show, it’s very evenhanded, so be warned.